syncfusion-content/windowsforms-docs/WindowsForms/Edit/Configuration-Settings.md

-&lt;split&gt;+=&lt;/split&gt;
+<split>+=</split>

 * Formats-Contains a list of definitions of the formats that can be used later in lexem configuration.
-Every format is specified by a tag &lt;format&gt;.
+Every format is specified by a tag <format>.
 Every format contains the attributes such as name, font, fore color, font color, back color, style, weight, underline and line color.
 * Name-Specifies the name of the format.
 SelectedText is always used for selection (if fontcolor is not specified, selected text is drawn with its own color; only the background is changed).
 * Font-String with XML representation of the font.
 Refer to the default configuration file for examples.
 * Forecolor-Specifies the color of the rectangle that is drawn around the text.
 It is not drawn if fore color is not specified.